vikash1976/angular-app-testing-starter/README.md

 - Unit testing forms
 - Unit testing services with observables as their return

+### How To

+- Clone the repo
+- run `npm install`
+- run `ng test` and keep adding/editing tests
+- See the results in console as well as @ http://localhost:9876/debug.html

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.